 featuring Jazz Pianist Ted Rosenthal

 Ted Rosenthal, acclaimed jazz pianist and composer of the original jazz opera Dear Erich, and two professional singers will perform music from his powerful new work.
 Rosenthal will also discuss its backstory.
 Drawing on more than 200 personal letters found in the family’s attic, the opera focuses on the relationship between Rosenthal’s grandmother, trapped in Nazi Germany, and his father, Erich, who was able to immigrate to Chicago.
 Erich remains haunted by his mother’s fate and is unable to share his past or the family’s history with his own children.
 The program will be followed by a discussion with the composer.

 Baritone Peter Kendall Clark

-Funding provided by the Association for Jewish Studies Arts and Culture Community Grant and the New Jersey Commission on Holocaust Education
+Funding provided by an Association for Jewish Studies Arts and Culture Community Grant and the New Jersey Commission on Holocaust Education

 Ted Rosenthal is an American jazz pianist.
 He actively tours worldwide with his trio, as a soloist, and has performed with many jazz greats, including Gerry Mulligan, Art Farmer, Phil Woods, Bob Brookmeyer, and James Moody.